 Date posted: 8th Aug 2023

-As ever, if you have any queries regarding the sale of a business and the taxes arising, please give us a call.
+If you have any queries please give us a call.